Teresa and her 87-year old husband are living in a small 3rd floor apartment with no lift in a urban area.

 Teresa is really close with her son.
 They live in the same city and have lunch together every day.
 She has regular doctor (GP) appointments and doesn't have trouble following her GP’s recommendations.
 She is also part of a well-established local network, so she feels well-integrated in her community.
 She goes to a small supermarket in the neighbourhood and is friends with the owner.
 She also spends most of the day outside doing things!
 This means that Teresa can also be a facilitator in her community.
 And so can you.
 Take a look at different modules on SMART, HEALTHY, BUILT, BUSINESS and GENERAL!

 Furthermore, being so well-connected Theresa is thinking about joining an urban gardening project to exchange experiences and help each other.
 Since she likes to visit the urban garden near her home, Theresa can give valuable input and be a contact person for others that are interested in Community gardening activities.
-If you want to check out more about how to create a garden that is also age-friendly, check out the module Make your Garden (BUILT 05)!
+If you want to check out more about how to create a garden that is also age-friendly, check out the module Nature and the built environment (BUILT 05)!

 You are also invited to take a look at other SHAFE learning experiences by clicking on the corresponding button below: